The Ultimate Guide to Acing the McKinsey Case Interview (Problem-Solving Interview)

 Common mistakes

-4. Ineffective communication: Struggling to articulate your thought process, insights, or recommendations in a clear and persuasive manner can undermine the value of your analysis.
+- Ineffective communication: Struggling to articulate your thought process, insights, or recommendations clearly and persuasively can undermine the value of your analysis.

 Tips to prevent these mistakes